abhijithmuthyala/react-explorations/elements-as-props.md

 }
 ```

 It is believed that the reason this pattern works is because of the *stable react element reference* of the `slot` *element* accepted as a prop.
 When the `ParentComponent` re-renders due to its own state update, the `slot` *element* will be *referentially stable* and that should allow React to safely skip re-rendering the `ExpensiveComponent`.
 Right?
-Sounds good, but *element referential equality* has nothing to do with React attempting a render bailout - not directly atleast.
+Sounds good, but *element referential equality* has nothing to do with React attempting a render bailout.
+Not directly atleast.

 ## Proof by contradiction